Mechanical Stimulation Package

 White Papers Microfluidic white paper – A guide to Organs-on-Chips technology Read more

-White Papers Microfluidic white paper – An exploration of Microfluidics and fluid handling Read more
+White Papers Microfluidic white paper – An exploration of Microfluidic technology and fluid handling Read more

-Application notes Cartilage on chip using Fluigent MFCS pressure controller Read more
+Microfluidic Application Notes Cartilage on chip using Fluigent MFCS pressure controller Read more

 Technical datasheets FLOW UNIT Datasheet Download